MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xc9--driver-verifier-iomanager-violation.md

 - The name of the driver which caused the error.

-- The address in the driver's code where the error was detected (Parameter 2).
+- Typically, the address in the driver's code where the error was detected (Parameter 2).

 If a kernel-mode crash dump has been enabled, the following information will appear in the crash dump file: